 - Procurement of Information & Communications Technology (ICT)

 ATC is an integral part of CSUSB's Accessible Technology Services unit for students, faculty, and staff.

 Assistive Technology Center (ATC) is a specialized computer lab that provides and supports a variety of assistive technologies (AT) for students, faculty, and staff.
 AT is traditionally used by individuals with disabilities to facilitate alternative means of access to information.
-However, many AT programs are often so effective that they are adopted into mainstream use by most everyone and thus the ATC lab is open to everyone.
+However, many AT programs are often so effective that they are adopted into mainstream use by most everyone, thus the ATC lab is open to everyone.